 In some cases, a bone graft may be needed before dental implants can be placed.
 A bone graft is a procedure in which artificial or donor bone is placed in the jaw to help build up the bone mass.
 This is typically done in cases where there is not enough natural bone to support the dental implants.

 In this blog post, we’ve answered the question: how many dental implants do I need?
 As you can see, the answer to this question is not a simple one.
 The number of implants needed will depend on a variety of factors, including the number of teeth being replaced, the type of restoration being used, and the amount of bone mass.
 To help provide insight on how many implants you will need, we evaluated each of these factors in depth.
 We hope that this blog post has been informative and helpful.
-If you have any further questions, please don’t hesitate to reach out to our dental implant specialist team.
+If you have any further questions, please don’t hesitate to reach out to our dental implant dentist team.